 1.5.1.
-Schools & Hospitals
+Schools and Hospital

 Guru Nanak Sikh Academy is a mixed Sikh all-through school and sixth form.
-It is located on Beaconsfield Road within the vicinity that might be affected by the proposed works to a limited degree.
+It is located on Beaconsfield Road within the immediate vicinity that might be affected by the proposed works at Colt LON5.
+The nearest Emergency Services Division (ESD) or Accident & Emergency is located 4 miles away at;

-The nearest Emergency Services Division (ESD) or Accident & Emergency is located 4 miles away at Hillingdon Hospital, Pield Heath Rd, Uxbridge, UB8 3NN.
+Hillingdon Hospital, Pield Heath Rd, Uxbridge, UB8 3NN.

 1.5.2.
-Public Relations / Good Neighbour Policy
+Public Relations

+A Community Liaison Officer will be appointed to mitigate and resolve any issues and difficulties in the local community.
 A key aspect of the successful management of this project will be establishing and maintaining a good relationship with all the surrounding neighbours.
 This DM&LP has prepared a strategy for preventing potential issues, however, any difficulties encountered during construction will be reported / recorded in a full log and resolved through phone or in person follow ups and liaison committee meetings.